LogentriesCommunity/le_android/README.md

 Use
 ---

-In the desired Activity class, ``import le.android.AndroidLogger``
+In the desired Activity class, ``import com.logentries.android.AndroidLogger``

 To create an instance of the Logger object in an Activity class:

-    AndroidLogger logger = AndroidLogger.getLogger(Context context, String userkey, String hostname, String logname);
+    AndroidLogger logger = AndroidLogger.getLogger(Context context, String token);
 Where

  - context: for example, if in an Activity class, use ``getApplicationContext()``, or if in an Application class, use ``getBaseContext()``.

- - userkey: Obtained above via the Logentries UI, after clicking Account, it's in grey on the top right.

- - hostname: the name selected when creating the host
- - logname: the name you wish to call the log file to store events - note: a new log file will be created in your account the first time the library runs.
+ - token: is the Token UUID we copied earlier which represents the logfile on Logentries

 Log events are created using the following methods of the AndroidLogger class, which differ only in terms of the severity level they report: